PranabKumarSahoo/sql-dev-tools/CONTRIBUTING.md

 Your contributions, whether big or small, are valuable to us.
 Thank you for making SQL Dev Tools better for everyone!

+## Commit Guidelines
+To maintain clarity and consistency in our commit messages, please follow these guidelines:

+- Use imperative mood in the subject line.
+For example, "Fix issue" instead of "Fixed issue" or "Fixes issue."
+- Limit the subject line to 72 characters.
+- Separate subject from body with a blank line.
+- Capitalize the subject line and each paragraph in the body.
+- Provide a detailed body explaining what changes were made and why if necessary.
+- Reference related issues or pull requests at the end of the message.

+These guidelines ensure that our commit history remains clear and understandable for everyone involved in the project.